 Finally, overall approval of the plan, and annual progress in delivering on the strategy, could be subject to shareholders’ vote.

-A detailed breakdown of targets shows the world that your organization has a serious plan for addressing climate change.
+A detailed breakdown of targets shows the world that your organisation has a serious plan for addressing climate change.
 And, by explaining why certain emissions are not included, companies can improve credibility.

 You should be clear about the emissions covered by your net-zero commitment, it should cover all material emissions and therefore a sizeable portion of your scope 3 emissions.